DSpace-Labs/DSpace-codenvy/PITCHME.md

 ## TODO's

 - Figure out how to declare volumes in [Che](https://www.eclipse.org/che/docs/6/che/docs/volumes.html)
-- Integrate Mirage2 build steps
+- Integrate Mirage2 build dependencies to Docker configs
-- Determine the optimal RAM for DSpace contributions
 - Configure code-style checks for DSpace 7
+  - Does not seem possible in Che